panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_simple_email_service/sending-email-using-ses-and-lambda/README.md

 <br>

 ### Step3: Setup Lambda Function
-In our example we are using `aws-sdk` to send the email from SES so we need to import it inside your lambda function.
-Create a new folder as lambda-fns in the cdk root dir and add a file as lambda.ts.
+In our example we are using `aws-sdk` to send the email from SES, so we need to import it inside your lambda function.
+Create a new folder as **lambda-fns** in the cdk root directory and add a file as **lambda.ts** inside it.

 ```javascript
 // lambda-fns/lambda.ts